Philadelphia Flyers: 1973–74 Stanley Cup champions

 Come playoff time, the Flyers swept the Atlanta Flames in four games in the first round.
-In the Semi-finals, the Flyers faced the New York Rangers.
+In the semifinals, the Flyers faced the New York Rangers.
 The series, which saw the home team win every game, went seven games.
-Fortunately for the Flyers, they had home-ice advantage as they advanced to the Stanley Cup Finals by winning Game 7 and in the process made history by becoming the first expansion team to win a playoff series over an Original Six team.
+Fortunately for the Flyers, they had home-ice advantage as they advanced to the Stanley Cup Final by winning game seven and in the process made history by becoming the first expansion team to win a playoff series over an Original Six team.

-Their opponent, Bobby Orr and the Boston Bruins, took Game 1 in Boston, but Bobby Clarke scored an overtime goal in Game 2 to even the series.
-The Flyers then won Games 3 and 4 at home to take a 3–1 series lead, though Boston won Game 5 to stave off elimination.
-That set the stage for Game 6 at the Spectrum.
-Kate Smith appeared in person before Game 6 to sing her rendition of "God Bless America", even miming a "knockout punch" after her performance.
+Their opponent, Bobby Orr and the Boston Bruins, took game one in Boston, but Bobby Clarke scored an overtime goal in game two to even the series.
+The Flyers then won games 3 and 4 at home to take a 3–1 series lead, though Boston won game five to stave off elimination.
+That set the stage for game six at the Spectrum.
+Kate Smith appeared in person before game six to sing her rendition of "God Bless America", even miming a "knockout punch" after her performance.
 The Flyers picked up the lead early when Rick MacLeish scored a first-period goal.
 Late in the game, Orr hauled down Clarke on a breakaway, a penalty which assured the Flyers of victory.
 Time expired as the Flyers brought the Stanley Cup to Philadelphia for the first time.
-Parent, having shutout Boston in Game 6, won the Conn Smythe Trophy as the MVP of the playoffs.
+Parent, with his shutout against Boston in game six, won the Conn Smythe Trophy as the MVP of the playoffs.